 • Fall 2025

-Public meetings to review Level 2 alternatives and recommendations on alternatives to move to Level 3 screening.
+ITD and KMPO hosted public meetings to review Level 2 Alternatives and recommendations on alternatives to move to Level 3 Screening.

-Final public meetings to present remaining alternatives and finalize the PEL study.
+ITD and KMPO will host a public meeting to present the remaining four alternatives and combinations of alternatives (called scenarios) and finalize the study.

 Frequently Asked Questions